Retirement Solutions- Understanding Home Reversion Plans

-A: Before taking out a home reversion plan, it’s wise to consider other solutions: primarily lifetime mortgages and retirement mortgages:
+A: Before taking out a home reversion proposal, it’s wise to consider other solutions: primarily lifetime mortgages and retirement mortgages:

-Lifetime mortgages are loans secured against one’s property, and you repay them following the eventual sale of the property when the last proprietor either moves into long term care or dies.
+Lifetime mortgages are loans secured against one’s property, and you pay them back following the eventual sale of the property when the last proprietor either moves into long term care or dies.

 There are various versions of lifetime mortgages.

-Lump sum lifetime mortgages offer you a one time payment, and you repay the loan when your estate is sold.
+Lump sum lifetime mortgages offer you a one time pay, and the loan is paid back when your estate is sold.

-Drawdown lifetime mortgages, on the other hand, allow for a lump sum cash payment with remaining principal deposited in a cash reserve that you can easily withdraw from if needed.
+Drawdown lifetime mortgages, on the other hand, allow for a lump sum cash pay with remaining principal deposited in a cash reserve that you can easily withdraw from if needed.

-A voluntary repayment lifetime mortgage lets you make payment against your lifetime mortgage if you opt to do so.
+A voluntary repayment lifetime mortgage lets you make payments against your lifetime mortgage if you like to do so.

 Retirement mortgages are loans secured against an estate either shortly before you enter retirement or in the course of your retirement.
 Their lending criterion has become more stringent in the last few years, especially for proprietors over the age of 65.